-For the UK to have a decent democratic future, opposition parties must recognize how unlikely they are ever to win a general election on their own and then holding on to power for sufficient time to make a difference.
-They must also recognize the consequences of their failing to do so.
+For the UK to have a decent democratic future, parties opposing this Tory government should recognize the difficulty of winning a general election on their own and then holding on to power for sufficient time to make a difference.
+They must also recognize the consequences of failing to do so.

-Under Johnson’s Tory Party, the UK is heading towards becoming a one-party state, and will suffer all the consequences stemming from this erosion of democracy.
-Even when the Tory Party plummets in popularity, its unique capacity to reconfigure itself from its various factions and its support from a right-wing media enables it to come back again and again.
+Under the Tory Party, the UK risks heading towards becoming a one-party state, and will suffer all the consequences stemming from this erosion of democracy.
+Even when it plummets in popularity, the Tories’ unique capacity to reconfigure from its various factions and its support from a right-wing media enables it to come back again and again.
 The Tory Party exists less to prosecute a specific political agenda than to enable a syndicate of factions whose common agenda is to retain power within the Tory tent.
-With its multiple facets, it can present an acceptable face to the electorate then, back in power, revert to the direction required by its ruthless right wing and its self-serving instincts.
-Even with minority support amongst the electorate, it can benefit from ‘first-past-the-post’ elections and various underhand measures for as long as opposition parties refuse to work together.
+With its multiple facets, it can present an acceptable face to the electorate then revert to the direction required by its more ruthless factions and the party’s self-serving instincts for survival.
+Even with minority support amongst the electorate, it benefits from ‘first-past-the-post’ elections and various undemocraic measures for as long as opposition parties refuse to work together.

-This website considers the idea of opposition parties collaborating to form a grand alliance to fight the next general election – a single cooperating party, not just an electoral pact – to gain power, introduce proportional representation and other reforms to maintain democracy and then, using the greater range of talents currently in opposition, address effectively the urgent issues facing the UK, such as the climate crisis and the cost of living crisis.
-The grand alliance should then revert after a certain period to separate party status, in a context in which parties can continue to have influence by contesting elections under a properly democratic system of proportional representation.
+This website considers the idea of opposition parties collaborating to form a grand alliance to fight the next general election.
+This would be a single cooperating party, not just an electoral pact , seeking: to gain power, introduce proportional representation and other reforms to maintain democracy and then, using the greater range of talents currently in opposition, address effectively the urgent issues facing the UK, such as the climate crisis and the cost of living crisis.
+Then, after a certain period, members of the alliance should revert to their separate party identities to contest future elections, but now under a properly democratic system of proportional representation.

-We emphasise: a grand alliance is a means to an end, not an end in itself
+We emphasize: a grand alliance is a means to an end, not an end in itself

 We believe a grand alliance is the surest means of establishing a fairer system of democratic government for the UK.
 Once such improvements are in place and new democratic arrangements are in play, future governments should better reflect the will of the people and enable a better range of political talents to contribute.
-It is not designed to favour any particular political party, and must be seen as wholly fair to all contributing parties.
+It will not favour any particular political party, and must be seen as wholly fair to all contributing parties.
 But is wil now properly reflect the choices of the electorate.

 As a first step towards establishing a grand alliance, then, a commission should be established to provide a balanced representation of views across the political spectrum.
 Commissioners would marshal support within their respective parties, identify the measures needed for better UK government, generate and test proposals to ensure they were beneficial to all parties, and identify and agree policies that would ensure effective government while the grand alliance party was in power — until elections by PR were established, and parties could go their separate ways to argue their cases with conviction while also being able to cooperate fruitfully in government.

-For the UK to have a decent future, opposition parties must recognize how unlikely they are ever to win a general election on their own and then maintain power to make a difference.
+For the UK to have a decent future, opposition parties must be realistic about how likely they are ever to win a general election on their own and then maintain power to make a difference.
 They must also recognize the consequences of their failing to do so.